Secrets for Interoperability Success

 Shari Matkin and Expert Panel Share Tricks of the Trade

 Interoperability: buzzword status on high alert … but also a healthcare organization (HCO) goal made more urgent in recent weeks.
-During a Bridge Connector HIMSSatHome webinar, our panel of experts delivered insider tips that kept the audience engaged with a record-breaking 20+ minutes of questions and answers at the end of the virtual session.
+During a Bridge Connector HIMSSatHome webinar, our panel of experts delivered insider secrets to interoperability success that kept the audience engaged with a record-breaking 20+ minutes of questions and answers at the end of the virtual session.

-Shari Matkin, Director of Implementations; Chris Notaro, Vice President of Strategic Alliances; and Josh Cotham, Director of Solutions Engineering, in each of their roles prior to Bridge Connector, have lived through the pain points that many of our customers experience when it comes to healthcare integrations.
+Shari Matkin, Vice President and former Director of Implementations; Chris Notaro, Vice President of Strategy; and Josh Cotham, Director of Solutions Engineering, in each of their roles prior to Bridge Connector, have lived through the pain points that many of our customers experience when it comes to healthcare integrations.

 Now, working for an organization that tackles these issues head-on, they shared during the virtual session how they each view Bridge Connector’s solutions as different from previous integration endeavors they’ve undertaken.
 They also shared how any customer can gauge what solution will work best for them — including how to succeed during the implementation phase, no matter which path they choose.